 - Not Plug-and-Play Solution – there are no plugins for expanding the core functionality of the software.
 It can be done only by developers’ hands.

-- Bugginess – there are still some are little annoyances, like templates that get duplicated in the database for no reason, sudden missing library references and some more serious ones.
+- Bugginess – there are still some annoyances, like templates that get duplicated in the database for no reason, sudden missing library references, and some more serious ones.

 - Performance – Umbraco is not too speedy.